-Such agreements are termed as AAEC agreement, which means the appreciable adverse effect on competition agreements. the Act expressly states that such an agreement shall be void.
+Such agreements are termed as AAEC agreement, which means the Appreciable Adverse Effect on Competition agreements.
+The Act expressly states that such an agreement shall be void.
 An AAEC agreement is classified as any agreements that result in:

-The abuse of dominant position is prohibited by Section 4 of the Competition Act.
+The abuse of the dominant position is prohibited by Section 4 of the Competition Act.
 Abuse of dominant position is defined under the second part of the same Section.
 According to the act dominant position means any enterprise that enjoys the position and power in the Indian market which enables it to: